blaenk/blaenk.github.io/provider/notes/haskell.markdown

 # Documentation

-[Haddock] is the documentation system is the most prevalent in the Haskell community.
+[Haddock] is the documentation system that is most prevalent in the Haskell community.
 Documentation can be generated using the `haddock` command or more commonly `cabal haddock`.

 Functions can be annotated by beginning comments with `-- |`, which applies the documentation to the following declaration in the source file.
 It's also possible to place annotations after a given declaration, in which case the caret `^` is used instead of the `|` to denote an annotation.